seanthegeek/routetor/README.md

 Copy `utils/tcpdumpwrapper.py` in the Cuckoo directory to `/usr/sbin` and then modify the `tcpdump` option in auxiliary.conf to point to `/usr/sbin/tcpdumpwrapper.py`.

-Add another option under the "sniffer" heading (after first checking to ensure /usr/sbin/tcpdump has the required suid or raised capability permissions:
+Add another option under the `sniffer` heading (after first checking to ensure /usr/sbin/tcpdump has the required suid or raised capability permissions:

     suid_check = False